albert118/smart-app-banner/plugins/vue-plugin/README.md

 5. Create the new version using `npm version major|minor|patch`
 6. Publish, review, and merge the branch
 7. Publish the latest plugin package to NPM using `npm publish --access public`
+8. Validate the install and version by bumping the [vue-demo](../../demo/vue/README.md) project

+Done! 🎈

 ## Licence